kleebaum/geoelectrics/README.md

 ```

 ### Adjust Profile Height
-GPS measurement heights might differ.
-Therefore, the height of a single profile can be adjusted.
+GPS measurement heights might differ due to inaccuracy of measurement.
+Therefore, the height of a single profile can be adjusted:
 ```
 p3 <- adjustHeight(p3, -10)
 ```